 Display camaraderie in work ethics, so the team follows this behaviour and demonstrates a collaborative way of working.
 Also, it’s useful to extend this to cross functional working.
 For example, can someone take up the Quality Analyst role?
 Or can another team member monitor if everyone has logged in? etc.

-There are many articles that refer to Resilience as a key attribute for a leader during these times.
+Covid like situations can occur again.
+There are many articles that refer to Resilience as a key attribute for a leader during such times.
 There are Leaders who thrive in a war kind of situation.

 Please do leave your comments at the bottom and do share with others if you like this article.